ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Introduction

-This document describes a distributed aggregation protocol for privacy preserving measurement.
+This document describes the Distributed Aggregation Protocol (DAP) for privacy preserving measurement.
 The protocol is executed by a large set of clients and a small set of servers.
 The servers' goal is to compute some aggregate statistic over the clients' inputs without learning the inputs themselves.
 This is made